 A more believable tale is that during the 1970s a couple were driving down the road arguing when the husband swerved off of the bridge and into a tree pinning his wife’s knees under the dash.
 The husband escaped the car and hitchhiked back to the Burkburnett police department, leaving his wife trapped in the car.
 He returned a couple hours later with help only to find that fuel had been leaking and the car, the bridge and his wife had all burned.

 A third story claims a man found out his wife was cheating on him and took her and a few of his buddies out to the bridge.
 When they arrived the men, led by the husband, beat and tortured his wife before leaving her burning on the bridge.

-Which ever story you choose to believe, the woman’s name is Sheila which explains why it’s call the Screaming Sheila Bridge.
-I’m sure on the darkest of nights you can still hear the screams and who knows, maybe this place is triple haunted.
+Whichever story you choose to believe, the woman’s name is Sheila which explains why it’s called the Screaming Sheila Bridge.
+I’m sure on the darkest of nights you can still hear the screams and who knows, maybe this place is triple-haunted.
 MAP IT.

 The Southern Paranormal Association of Texas recorded some electronic voice phenomenon (EVP) from Sheila’s Bridge about a year ago.
 Listen below: